 Arrigo has more than 20 years of professional-level experience in various human resources roles, fostering organizational strategic objectives and driving operational HR efficiencies.
 She has proven experience in improving efficiencies in the HR delivery of services, and places high emphasis on providing employees with the tools they need to succeed.

 Arrigo has a Bachelor of Science degree in commerce and human resources management from DePaul University.
 She’s also a Society of Human Resources Certified Professional (SHRM-CP) and has Professional in Human Resources (PHR) certifications.
 She also has Six Sigma Green Belt certification from Northern Illinois University.

 Public Works Director

 John Urbanski is head of the Tinley Park Public Works Department.
 John began working for Public Works in 1999 as a laborer in the Facilities Department.
 He was promoted to Facilities Foreman in 2006, and then Superintendent in 2013.
 He was promoted to Assistant Director in 2016 and Public Works Director in 2020.

 Community Development Director

-Paula Wallrich is the Community Development Director.
-She is responsible for the Building, Economic Development and Planning divisions of the Community Development Department.
+Dan Ritter serves as the Community Development Director, responsible for the Building, Economic Development and Planning divisions of the Community Development Department.